Home

 Are these terrible times?
 Let's consider each of these verses we just read:

-Did the rioters love themselves...or were they caring for others?
+Do rioters love themselves and their desires?
+Were they caring for others?

 Did the rioters love money and material possessions?